yolanda93/smashbox-deployment/README.md

 <h3 id="Openstack"> Deploy and set up a cluster of VMs (Openstack) to continuosly run tests with different configurations</h3>

 If you want to set up a machine for continuos testing and monitoring with smashbox, you can execute the script `setup.py`.
-This script is developed to dinamically install the OwnCloud client, configuring smashbox and installing the cron job.
+This script is developed to automatically and dinamically install the OwnCloud client, configuring smashbox and installing the cron job.

 This python script reads a configuration file stored in this repository called "deployment_architecture.csv" with the following parameters: